How to Start a Currency Exchange Business in India

 What is a Full Fledged Money Changer (FFMC)?

-Certain businesses and lodging facilities have also been allowed to register to deal in foreign currency notes, coins, and traveller’s checks under the regular directives issued by the RBI to reduce the challenges encountered by international visitors and tourists.
+Certain businesses and lodging facilities have also been allowed to register to deal in foreign currency notes, coins, and traveler’s checks under the regular directives issued by the RBI to reduce the challenges encountered by international visitors and tourists.
 Without FFMC licence from the RBI, no one is allowed to operate a money changing company or to advertise that they do.

-Qualifications for Establishing a Currency Exchange Business:
+Qualifications for Establishing a Currency Exchange Business

 • A company listed under the Companies Act of 2013 is eligible to apply for a Full Fledged Money Changer Licence.